Resources for Faculty

-Students who require academic accommodations for documented disabilities must register with the Office of Academic Services (O.A.S.).
+Students who require academic accommodations for documented disabilities must register with the Student Success Center (SSC).
 If a student has requested accommodations for your class, you will receive a formal letter of notification from our office.
-If you have any questions about accommodating or providing support for students with disabilities, please call 401.865.2494 or contact Jennifer Rivera, Assistant Director for Disability Services, at email@example.com.
-Additional information regarding your role in providing support for students with disabilities can be found on our disability support pages and in our Disability Support Manual for Faculty.
+If you have any questions about accommodating or providing support for students with disabilities, please call 401.865.2494 or contact firstname.lastname@example.org.
+Additional information regarding your role in providing support for students with disabilities can be found in our FAQs for Faculty.

 Customized Skill Workshops